 Chat to family and friends for free via the web

 If you and the other person are online, talk for free anywhere in the world over the web.
-Most smartphones also let you download apps to do this via wi-fi or 3G.
+Most smartphones also let you download apps to do this via wi-fi, 3G or 4G.
 See Free Web Calls.

 Sell old gold for a quick cash hit

-Gold prices have rocketed, encouraging gold-buying companies to flood in to entice us to flog old jewellery and make £100s.
+Gold prices have rocketed, encouraging gold-buying companies to flood in enticing us to flog old jewellery and make £100s.

 Slash the cost of sending Xmas cash abroad